 Travis believes that your Ideal Customer Profile (ICP) should “lead you to the right sales motion”.

-Defining your ICP leads into the next consideration — is the product design itself capable of driving the initial conversation with your ideal customer?
 For companies like Slack and Zoom (both horizontal productivity tools), Travis points out that users can pretty quickly (via free trial) understand the value without having to be convinced “by a human doing thoughtful business process discovery, demonstrations, proof of concepts that lead to that first purchase.”

 By contrast, Optimizely is a business process solution (built for A/B website testing), which doesn’t really start delivering value by simply being dropped in — “there’s a whole bunch of knowledge that has to come along with it.”